How are families and caregivers engaged in Puberty: The Wonder Years?

 Parental influence is one, and possibly the single greatest, of the major factors in determining the sexual behavior of young people.
 Therefore, Puberty: The Wonder Years includes many activities that promote family engagement, such as encouraging parents/caregivers to talk with their children about family values and guide their children toward behavior that is consistent with their beliefs and values.
 To engage parents, caregivers, and other family members, Puberty: The Wonder Years includes the following family engagement resources to be sent home to families.
-The family resources are available in English and Spanish.
+All of the following family resources are available in English and Spanish.

-- Permission: Offer parents the opportunity to excuse their children from any lessons they find objectionable.
+- Passive Consent Form: Offer parents the opportunity to excuse their children from any lessons they find objectionable.
 Meet with parents to discuss the reasons they are considering having their children excused.
 Often, with an opportunity to see the curriculum and talk more about the topics that will be offered, parents will reconsider.
-By respecting each parent’s right to decide what is appropriate for his or her child, you are also maintaining the integrity of the curriculum that was selected by the school district as being most suitable for your community.
+By respecting each parent’s right to decide what is appropriate for their child, you are also maintaining the integrity of the curriculum that was selected by the school district as being most suitable for your community.
 A sample exclusion or “opt out” form has been provided.

-- Family Partnership Fliers: These informational fliers describe the topics covered in the lessons, such as puberty, hygiene, and communication, to equip parents and other trusted adults for conversations with their children.
+- Family Partnership Fliers: These informational fliers describe the topics covered in the lessons, such as puberty, hygiene, and communication.
+The fliers also equip parents and other trusted adults for conversations with their children.
 They provide parents with information and helpful tips for maintaining a positive relationship with their children during puberty.
-The Family Partnership Fliers are also provided in Spanish.

-- Family Activity Sheets: Homework assignments encourage the students to discuss issues related to puberty and sexual behavior with their families.
+- Family Activity Sheets: Homework assignments encourage the students to discuss issues related to puberty, relationships, and sexual behavior with their families.
 If a parent is not available for these assignments, students are asked to identify another trusted adult with whom they can talk.
-Families have been grateful for this tool for triggering family discussions.
-The Family Activity Sheets are also provided in Spanish.
+Families have expressed appreciation for this family discussion tool.

 - Student Activity Sheets: Some of the classroom activities utilize activity sheets.
 When the students take their activity sheets home, they may be helpful as discussion starters.